'I robbed the family': Justo Smoker admits killing Amish teen as new details of her death emerge [update]

 His apologies followed comments on behalf of Stoltzfoos' family and the Amish community by Samuel Blank.

-The crime violated the community, creating fear, suspicion and anxiety, he said, adding it will never be the same.
+The crime violated the community, creating fear, suspicion and anxiety, Blank said, adding it will never be the same.
 Smoker faced Blank directly as he spoke.

 "I believe we were all Stoltzfooses that day," Blank said.